 Consuming quickly led to creating.
 I built my first website in 1996.
 It was about heart disease (my area of specialization as a medical professional) and hosted on the free Geocities server.
 That website was a labor of love.
 I wrote detailed articles about various facets of heart health and preventing or treating heart disease.
 No thought of making money from it had struck my mind, even after reading the infopreneuring document by Bob Allen.

 For eight months, hardly anyone read my site.
 The monthly visitor count barely hit double digits.
 But since then, and until today, I maintain that it is never about “how many” but always about “who” is in your contact network.
 One of the people who read my articles was Bob Schulties, whom I later discovered was scouting for writing talent to populate a new website with content.

 At that time, no one had heard of “The Mining Company”.
-Today, many million Netizens know of it as About.com, the Web’s 7th most visited online property!
+Today, many million Netizens know of it as About.com (renamed in 2017 to Dotdash), the Web’s 7th most visited online property!
 I was the heart disease guide on the service for nearly 2 years.
 It was the first time someone thought my content valuable enough to pay me for it, and right from that time, I’ve been paid a lot for my writing!
 (In fact, my writing has helped fund my surgical work with under-privileged children born with congenital heart defects, but that’s another story for another day!)

 Even this very early foray I took into infopreneuring has many valuable lessons for today’s beginners thinking about becoming information entrepreneurs.
 Here are some:

 1. Be the expert.
 I doubt if my writing would have appealed to anyone if it had not been rooted in specialist knowledge that was designed to help someone solve a problem.
 And we are all experts at something.
 Finding that area of special knowledge, and tying it in to a need that exists in the world, is at the root of being a successful infopreneur.